clemmece/qlvorbis/README.md

 In order to build this project, you will need to do the following:

 1. Download and build the libogg and libvorbis frameworks from [xiph.org](http://xiph.org/downloads/)
+	- I used libogg v1.3.1 and libvorbis v1.3.3 for testing
 	- The qlvorbis project is set up to use dynamic libraries by default so make sure the Xcode **Install Path** build setting is set to **@rpath** for both frameworks.
 	- If using Xcode v4.x+ you will have to make some additional changes to the project build settings for each framework in order for them to build.
 2. Download and open the **qlvorbis** Xcode project